ssbelle/code-challenge/README.md

 npm install
 ```

+### Branch

+Select the 'main' branch for what I was able to accomplish in the 23 hours of working time I had within the 40hour/5day criteria.
+Select the 'better-code-now-that-i-have-time' branch (excuse my informal branch namingg convention, its more fun than "Feature/code-improvements")for more completed features and general updates I will be making as I find time on vacaction here.

 ### Frontend Compile and Hot-Reload for Development

 Launch the front end server with this cmd, leave this running in a terminal.